rblades/dhworkbook_master/docs/supporting materials/git-rstudio.md

     A new window opens called 'RStudio: Review Changes'.
 This window shows you a preview of the text of each file, in green where material has been added, red where material has been deleted (these are the 'difs').

-7. Add a commit message int the top right 'commit message' box.
+7. Add a commit message into the top right 'commit message' box.

     You've now made a local commit to your git repository!
 If things go horribly wrong, you can roll back the changes.
 Now, let's setup your GitHub repo for this.